 From the parking area, the trail heads out from the central information plaque.

 You can pay a dollar to get an information booklet here that tells you more about the history and corresponds with numbers on the trail.
 I recommend you get one as you will learn a lot more about what you are seeing.

 We followed the use path for the first 1/3rd mile, and it was relatively flat and not super exciting in the beginning.

-Eventually, it entered a portion where the rocks were taller then we were, and there were tons of small caves and crevices that allowed you to see how people could hide.
+Eventually, the trail entered a portion where the rocks were taller then we were and there were tons of small caves and crevices that allowed you to see how people could hide.

 It was fascinating to walk through here and read information from the book on the battles and how the Native Americans survived in this sparse landscape.

 The terrain changed again at the end with lots of deeper holes that the path went around as it worked its way back to the parking lot.

 While the trail is not as exciting as the caves are, it is still a fascinating place to explore in the park.
 Be sure to grab an information booklet and to read it as you make your way along the path.
 Let me know what you think in the comments.